Jahchap/FuckFuckFuckAdblock/README.md

 This is a fork of FuckFuckAdblock that fixes a bug, since the original repo is readOnly now.

-Our site doesn't even use FuckAdBlock, bit it does use Rollbar to track Javascript issues.
-Evidently installling the `FuckFuckAdBlock` script in Microsoft Edge throws an exception when it tries to overwrite the nonexistent `window.fuckAdBlock` property.
+Our site doesn't even use FuckAdBlock, but it does use Rollbar to track and alert us about unhandled Javascript exceptions.
+Evidently installling the `FuckFuckAdBlock` script in Microsoft Edge throws an exception when it tries to overwrite the nonexistent `window.fuckAdBlock` property on any page that *doesn't* use `FuckAdBlock`.
 This version of the script should at least catch that error and avoid spamming us with unhandled exceptions.

-I haven't tested this script, because fuck Microsoft Edge.
+I haven't tested this, because fuck Microsoft Edge.
 But it should work in theory.

 FuckFuckAdblock